Dona Ana Community College Office of Financial Aid & Scholarships

 To learn more about federal student loans and how to manage your debt, visit the Federal Student Aid Gateway.

-FEDERAL PERKINS LOAN is a 5%, simple interest loan provided to students with exceptional need.
-Loan repayment begins nine months after you graduate or drop below half-time enrollment (less than 6 credit hours).
+FEDERAL PERKINS LOAN is a 5% simple interest loan provided to students with exceptional need.
+Loan repayment begins nine (9) months after graduation or dropping below half-time enrollment (less than 6 credit hours).
 Sign the Master Promissory Note online, complete the Loan Disclosures, and Loan Entrance Counseling, as prompted by email notifications, in one webiste.

-UNSUBSIDIZED STAFFORD LOANS require payment of interest (but not principal) during enrollment or capitalization of accruing interest if you defer interest payments.
+UNSUBSIDIZED STAFFORD LOAN requires payment of interest (but not principal) during enrollment or capitalization of accruing interst if you defer interest payments.

-FEDERAL PLUS LOAN is a variable interest loan that enables parents with good credit histories to borrow money from eligible lenders (banks or credit unions) to assist with their dependent student's college expenses.
-The PLUS loan may require a FAFSA (check with the Financial Aid Office) but does not require demonstrated financial need.
-Repayment begins 60 days after the last loan disbursement.
-To apply, parents complete a PLUS loan application provided by the lending institution or the Financial Aid Office
+FEDERAL PLUS LOAN is a variable interest loan that enables parents with good credit, to borrow money from eligible lenders (banks or credit unions) to assist with their dependent student's college expenses.
+The PLUS loan may require a FAFSA but does not require demonstrated financial need.
+Repayment begins 60 days after the last loan disburses.
+To apply, parents complete a PLUS loan application at studentloans.gov.

-PRIVATE LOANS/ALTERNATIVE LOANS--Exhaust all federal grant and loans available to you before considering a private (alternative) loan.
-You may qualify for loans or other assistance under title IV of the HEA (Pell Grants, Direct Loan, Perkins, FSEOG Grants, Direct Parent PLUS loans) and the terms and conditions of title IV, HEA program loans may be more favorable that the provisions of private education loans.
-Click here for additional information on private loans.
+PRIVATE/ALTERNATIVE LOANS are available when all federal grant and federal loans are exhausted.
+A student may qualify for loans or other assistance under Title IV of the HEA (Pell Grants, Direct Loans, Perkins, FSEOG Grants, Direct Parent PLUS loans) and the terms and conditions of Title IV, HEA program loans may be more favorable than the provisions of private education loans.
+To learn more about private loans, visit the Private Loans webpage.

 Students that received federal student loans (and/or TEACH Grants) and are now planning to:

-- or drop below half-time must complete exit counseling.
+- Drop below half-time must complete exit counseling.

 Loan Consolidation Questions?